Edwin Mayorga

 My commitment to educational and social justice began when I realized that being good at school did not protect me, my family nor my community from the effects of social inequality.
 Growing up as a child of working class, Nicaraguan & Nicaraguan-Chinese immigrants in a low-income community in Southern California, I faced challenges, but still I excelled in the classroom.
 It only became clear as I was transitioning to college that our community’s schools were under-resourced, and that we as students were seen as culturally deficient.
 As a result we were miseducated and navigating life from a disadvantaged position.
 These educational conditions and experiences are products of structural problems in schools and society.
 As a parent-educator-activist-scholar I have dedicated my work and life in the academy, in communities, and in political struggle to addressing these problems.

-As an Assistant Professor in the Department of Educational Studies and the Program in Latin American and Latino Studies my engaged scholarship is primarily an application of cultural political economic perspectives to questions concerning urbanism, urban educational policy, Latinx education, ethnic studies, digital social science, and teaching for social justice.
+As an Associate Professor in the Department of Educational Studies and the Program in Latin American and Latino Studies my engaged scholarship is primarily an application of cultural political economic perspectives to questions concerning urbanism, urban educational policy, Latinx education, ethnic studies, digital social science, and teaching for social justice.
 My work across these areas is bounded by a commitment to engaging in participatory and collaborative research alongside economically and racially oppressed communities.
 These communities are central holders of knowledge and our collective liberation depends on working together in critiquing and resisting policies that exacerbate human despair, and imagining and actualizing transformative, radical, possibilities.

 As founder and co-researcher of the Education in our Barrios Project (#BarrioEdProj) in Philadelphia and New York City, a college and high school-aged, participatory action research (YPAR) collaborative, my goal is to work with and for urban, Latinx core communities.
 The first #BarrioEdProj study, Education in our Barrios @BarrioEdProj, was my dissertation project , which was a participatory historical ethnography that examined urban change within the Latinx core community of East Harlem (El Barrio) and education during the mayoralty of Michael Bloomberg (2002-2013).
 My primary argument was that during this period, dominant processes of urban formation and education policy formation drew from a shared logic that I described as racial neoliberal urbanism.

 Currently the research collaborative is designing a Youth Voces (Voices) survey of Latinx youth in Philadelphia that we hope will provide research and analyses that can be used to advocate for more just social conditions for Latinx communities.
-The project has also lead to the creation of #EthnicStudiesPHL, a curricular database and educator group that advocates for ethnic studies in K-12 and higher education settings.
+In 2020, with the a grant from the Cottonwood Foundation, BarrioEdProject transformed into an afterschool program for students in grades 5-8.
+Working with Swarthmore students, BarrioEdProject designs and implements the Nourishing Sanctuary curriculum.

 My research has been supported by CUNY-GC Enhanced Chancellor's Fellowship, the CUNY-GC Dissertation MAGNET Fellowship, a CUNY-GC Provost's Digital Initiatives grant, and a Tri-College (TriCo) Digital Humanities grant.